redbackspider69/wellio-unblurrer/README.md

 ## Issues?

-If it appears the userscript isn't working, please [open an issue](https://github.com/redbackspider69/wellio-unblurrer/issues/new), describe your issue and upload a screenshot of the console:
+If it appears the userscript isn't working, double check you have properly installed it and it is enabled in your userscript manager.

+Otherwise, please [open an issue](https://github.com/redbackspider69/wellio-unblurrer/issues/new), describe your problem and upload a screenshot of the tab with the console open:
-1. Press F12 on the Wellio page where you are encoutering the problem.
+1. Press F12 on the Wellio page where it is not working.
 2. Go to the "Console" section, and take a screenshot, capturing the window.
 3. Attach it in the issue.